Common Syntax Errors

 is a description of the data types, number, and order of function parameters and return value.

-A deprecated function signature is an older function signature that is being obsoleted.
-Many macro
+A deprecated function signature is an older function signature that is being superseded or replaced.
+Many

-commands that now require a given parameter to be an INTEGER
+macro commands that now require a given parameter to be an INTEGER previously allowed the parameter

 In most cases, this did not make sense.
 For example, what is element number 1.75?

-Refer to the Automation/Customization - MCL Reference - Reference: Macro Commands and Reference: Macro Functions topics for a full list of macro command and functions.
+Refer to the Automation/Customization - MCL Reference - Reference: Macro Commands and Reference: Macro Functions topics for a complete list of macro commands and functions.
 Update the macro parameters to match the current function signature.

 3101: Reference to an undefined macro parameter <parameter>

-As SmartCAM evolves, the parameters to existing macro commands may change and have changed.
-This error is shows a parameter that is no longer used by the associated macro command.
+As SmartCAM evolves, the parameters to existing macro commands may change.
+This error shows a parameter that is no longer used by the associated macro command.

 3102: Unsupported mixed-type assignment to "variable"

-Another common cause is assigning text to a string without quoting the text.
+Another common cause is assigning text to a string without enclosing the text in quotes.
 Example:

 STRING:#SVAR